 The Bald Eagle And Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell compensatory mitigation credits for bald and golden eagle take.
-The Eagle ILF Program is currently the only third-party mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.
+The Eagle ILF Program is currently one of two third-party mitigation banking options available specific to eagles and authorized by USFWS to offset incidental take.
 (Note: USFWS authorization of the Eagle ILF Program does not constitute blanket endorsement of Eagle Electrocution Solutions, LLC, or its parent company.)

 Updated Collision Risk Model Priors for Estimating Eagle Fatalities at Wind Energy Facilities